Data gaps and opportunities

 Current gaps relating to the health of people with heart, stroke and vascular disease include:

-- incidence and prevalence data for some conditions, and some health determinants
+• incidence and prevalence data for some conditions and health determinants

-- information on some population groups, including Aboriginal and Torres Strait Islander people, people with disability, culturally and linguistically diverse populations, refugees, and LGBTQI+ populations
+• information on priority population groups, including First Nations people, people with disability, culturally and linguistically diverse populations, refugees, and LGBTQI+ populations

 Data developments and opportunities